Are you sure you’re following your inner truth?

 What is anger? where does it come from? and why does it have the ability to boil our blood so much!

 A face of the ego, anger can come knocking for a variety of reasons.
 Anger is a sign that you aren’t satisfied with your current situation, whether it be emotionally or psychologically.
 To be plain, your basic needs are not being met and your ego “I” is letting you know loud and clear that you need to serve yourself a little better.
+If you follow your inner truth and cater to your needs you may stop being angry.

 7. You Let Others Have Too Much Say In Your Life.